 The Harmony Company (1892 – 1975)

-“In the manufacturing of musical instruments the Harmony Company is specially notable as conducting the largest exclusive manufacturing business in the production of mandolins and guitars in the world, and this prestige has been won through progressive, legitimate and well ordered directing policies, while the products of the great factory are recognized as being of the highest standard.”
+“In the manufacturing of musical instruments, the Harmony Company is especially notable as conducting the largest exclusive manufacturing business in the production of mandolins and guitars in the world, and this prestige has been won through progressive, legitimate and well-ordered directing policies, while the products of the great factory are recognized as being of the highest standard.”

 This was high praise but based in truth at the time.
 (The choice of the word ‘legitimate’ may raise questions about other businesses listed in the book…)

 The Harmony Company was incorporated in Illinois in 1892 with outstanding capitol stock of $25,000 and the following officers:

 - William J. F. Schultz – President

 This group of officers worked well and stayed together for many years.
 By 1918 Paul Schultz had become Secretary and they added Carl H. Richter.
 The stability and good judgment of this group helped the young company grow quickly.

 William J. F. Schultz (1892 – 1917)

 William Schultz was born near Hamburg Germany and entered the carpentry guild in his teens.
 He focused his attentions on ornate staircase work and fine cabinetry.
 At the age of 25, he set off to America to find greater opportunity and found his way to Chicago in 1882.
 He started working at the Knapp Drum Company which held a patent on a particular drum design.
 The Knapp Drum Company factory and patent were bought by Lyon and Healy in 1884.
 They promoted Schultz to shop foreman of the drum, banjo and tambourine department.
 William Schultz stayed with Lyon & Healy until 1892 at age 35, when he decided to take the talents he had developed and start his own company.